 1247: Salisbury adopts the feast of the Translation of S. Edmund, Archbishop.

-1240s: Completion of the treasury and muniment room.
+1240s: Completion of the treasury and muniment room, Salisbury Cathedral.

 1260-62?: Feast of St. Richard of Chichester adopted.

-1264: Salisbury adopts the Feast of Corpus Christi–although its celebration as a feast may have been as late as 1317.
+1264: Salisbury adopts the Feast of Corpus Christi–although its introduction into the Sarum liturgy may have been as late as 1317.

-1319: Feast of Relics moved from September 15 to May, following the Translation of St. Thomas of Canterbury.
+1319: Feast of Relics moved from September 15 to July, on the Sunday following the Translation of St. Thomas of Canterbury.

 by 1325: Saum Use very widespread throughout the province of Canterbury, Hereford excepted.

-1327-31: Close wall built with stone from the ruins of Old Sarum.
+1327-31: Salisbury close wall built with stone from the ruins of Old Sarum.

 [1337: Grandisson, Ordinale (Exeter).)